Yandex Cloud

 Optionally, explore the test datasetOptionally, explore the test dataset

-To demonstrate how hybrid storage works, we are going to use the Yandex Metrica anonymized hit data (hits_v1).
-This dataset contains information about almost 9 million hits over the week from March 17, 2014, to March 23, 2014.
+To demonstrate the hybrid storage operation, we will use anonymized hit data (hits_v1) from Yandex Metrica.
+This dataset contains nearly 9 million hits recorded between March 17, 2014, to March 23, 2014.

 Create a tableCreate a table